-This type of data mining technique is based on discovering interesting relations between variables in large databases.
-This type of data mining technique is used to uncover hidden patterns in the data.
+This data mining technique is based on discovering exciting relationships between variables in large databases.
+This data mining technique is used to uncover hidden patterns in the data.

 They can be used to identify variables within the data and co-occurrences of different variables that appear with the most significant frequencies.
 Widely used in retail stores, the association rule data mining technique is used to find patterns in point of sales data.

-This data mining tools can recommend new products, especially to find out which type of products people recommend to others or to find out new products to recommend to customers.
+These data mining tools can recommend new products, especially to find out which type of products people recommend to others or new products to recommend to customers.

-A beneficial data mining technique, association rule learning, can effectively increase the brand’s conversion rate.
-Walmart implemented a good example of the effectiveness of association learning in 2004.
+An association rule learning is a beneficial data mining technique that can effectively increase the brand’s conversion rate.
+Walmart implemented an excellent example of the effectiveness of association learning in 2004.

-These data mining techniques discovered that Strawberry pop-starts sales increased by seven times before a hurricane.
-Since this finding, Walmart has been placing this product at checkouts before a hurricane, thereby creating better sale conversions.
+These data mining techniques discovered that Strawberry pop-start sales increased seven times before a hurricane.
+Since this finding, Walmart has been placing this product at checkouts before a cyclone, thereby creating better sale conversions.

 This type of data mining technique is Defined as identifying data mining tools that are similar to each other; clustering analysis helps marketers understand both similarities and differences in data.

 As clusters have common traits, they can be used to improve targeting algorithms.
-For example, if a particular group of customers is buying a particular brand of products, a specific campaign can be created, help sell that product.
+For example, if a particular group of customers buys a particular brand of products, a specific campaign can be created to help sell that product.

-Personas are defined as fictional characters representing different user types within a targeted demographic, which might use a website, brand or product similarly.
+Personas are fictional characters representing different user types within a targeted demographic, which might similarly use a website, brand, or product.

-Like this, an important aspect of clustering analysis, personas help brands make smart marketing choices and create powerful campaigns.
+Like this, an essential aspect of clustering analysis, personas help brands make intelligent marketing choices and create powerful campaigns.

-This type of data mining technique has a systematic process for obtaining important and relevant information about metadata (data about data) and data; classification analysis helps brands identify different categories of data mining techniques.
+This data mining technique has a systematic process for obtaining important and relevant information about metadata (data about data) and data; classification analysis helps brands identify different categories of data mining techniques.

 This is done using the data mining software on the mail, for example, words and attachments that indicate whether they are spam or legitimate emails.

-Another tool, regression analysis helps brands to define the dependency between variables.
+Another tool, regression analysis, helps brands define the variables’ dependency.
 This is based on the assumption of a one-way causal effect from one variable to another variable’s response.

 As regression analysis is ideal for determining customer satisfaction, it can help brands discover new and different insights about customer loyalty and how external factors can impact service levels, such as weather conditions.

-A good example of regression analysis is using this data mining technique in matching people on dating portals.
+A good example of regression analysis is using this data mining technique to match people on dating portals.
 Many websites use variables to match people according to their likes, interest, and hobbies.

-An accurate and general-purpose data mining tools, choice modelling, helps brands make probabilistic predictions about the customers’ decision-making behaviour.
+An accurate and general-purpose data mining tool, choice modeling, helps brands make probabilistic predictions about the customers’ decision-making behavior.

-As a brand must focus on their target audience, choice modelling helps brands to use their data mining techniques in such a manner so that they can use their maximum efforts at customers who are likely to make a valid purchase; Choice modelling is used to identify the most important factors that go into helping a customer make their choice.
+As a brand must focus on their target audience, choice modeling helps brands to use their data mining techniques in such a manner so that they can use their maximum efforts at customers who are likely to make a valid purchase; Choice modeling is used to identify the most critical factors that go into helping a customer make their choice.

-Based on variables like places, a past purchase, and attitudes, choice modelling helps brands decide the likelihood of customers making a marketing choice.
-By investing in choice modelling, brands can quickly help to increase their sales in a comprehensive manner.
+Based on variables like places, past purchases, and attitudes, choice modeling helps brands decide the likelihood of customers making a marketing choice.
+By investing in choice modeling, brands can quickly help to increase their sales comprehensively.

-This type helps to develop formal rules based on a set of observations; rule induction is another data mining tool.
-The rules extracted from this data mining technique can be used to represent a scientific model of the data mining software or local patterns in the data.
+This type helps to develop formal rules based on observations; rule induction is another data mining tool.
+The rules extracted from this data mining technique can represent a scientific model of the data mining software or local patterns in the data.

-Also, induction paradigm is the association rule.
-Association rule is the process of finding out compelling relationships between variables, especially in large databases.
+Also, the induction paradigm is the association rule.
+The Association rule is the process of finding out effective relationships between variables, especially in large databases.

-A technique used in data mining software helps brands to discover regularities between individual products.
-For example, if a customer buys butter, there are chances that they would buy bread as well.
+A data mining software technique helps brands discover regularities between individual products.
+For example, if a customer buys butter, there are chances that they will buy bread as well.

-The main focus of association rule is to understand that if a customer is performing a specific function, say A’s likelihood of achieving function B is high.
+The main focus of the association rule is to understand that if a customer is performing a specific function, say, A’s likelihood of achieving function B is high.

-This understanding can help brands to forecast sales and create smart marketing solutions that include promotional pricing and better product placements in shops and malls.
+This understanding can help brands forecast sales and create intelligent marketing solutions, including promotional pricing and better product placements in shops and malls.

-A formative stage in data mining technology, neural networks have their own sets of benefits and advantages.
+In a formative stage in data mining technology, neural networks have their own benefits and advantages.
 The most significant advantage of a neural network is that it creates highly accurate predictive models that can be applied to many problems effectively.

-There are two types of network, namely neural and artificial.
-Real neural networks are biological, namely, the human brains which can make patterns and predictions.
+There are two types of networks, namely neural and artificial.
+Real neural networks are biological.
+Namely, the human brain can make patterns and predictions.